Our Plants

 Eupatorium dubium

 Large plants with purple blossoms can be showy additions to a garden.
 Attracts butterflies, birds, and pollinators.
 Deer resistant.
-For 2024 we are offering variety Little Joe.
+For 2026 we are offering variety Little Joe which is well suited to gardens.

 Mistflower